 Scoliosis is another serious problem that is suffered by muscular dystrophy patients.
 With more than 75% incidence, Scoliosis is much more common in DMD patients when compared to other types of muscular dystrophies.

 As the muscle degenerates and the patient loses his stability and function, the spinal curve progresses, resulting in pelvic tilting and sitting problems.
 When combined with progressive weakening of respiratory muscles, pulmonary insufficiency may result in patients with DND.
-Braces do not tend to be effective in the cases when the curve is progressive often recommended by orthopaedic spine specialists in the UK.
+Braces do not tend to be effective in the cases when the curve is progressive often recommended by orthopaedic spine specialists in UK.

 However, in recent medical research, cardiac drugs and pulmonary care were found to have negated the absolute necessity of the surgery for treating scoliosis in Duchenne Muscular Dystrophy patients.

-Given the progression varies from patient to patient, it is recommended to consult an expert orthopaedic spine specialist in the UK to get the right advice about the next steps.
+Given the progression varies from patient to patient, it is recommended to consult an expert orthopaedic spine specialist in UK to get the right advice about the next steps.